fndvit/mds-udg-viz-i-dgcp-hackathon-23/src/data/README.md

-# Documentació de les dades
+# Code to fetch or generate the data